 A compact sumo powerhouse whose career was a masterclass in resilience, battling back from scandal to challenge for the highest honors.

-Toyonoshima Daiki, born in the coastal city of Sukumo, carved a distinct path in sumo with a physique that defied the typical giant of the sport.
-His ascent was swift, reaching the top makuuchi division just over two years after his professional debut.
-Known for his explosive speed and technical skill, he became a fixture in the upper ranks, a sekiwake who consistently troubled the very best.
-His career, however, was defined by a dramatic arc.
+Toyonoshima Daiki, from the coastal city of Sukumo, reached sumo's top makuuchi division just over two years after his professional debut, a fast ascent for a wrestler whose physique defied the typical giant.
+His explosive speed and technical skill made him a fixture in the upper ranks as a sekiwake who consistently troubled the best.
 In 2010, a suspension for illegal gambling sent him tumbling down the ranks.
-The comeback that followed cemented his legacy; he fought his way back to the top division and immediately thrust himself into a championship playoff, a stunning testament to his competitive fire.
+The comeback that followed secured his reputation; he fought back to the top division and immediately thrust himself into a championship playoff.
 Though he never captured an Emperor's Cup, his ten special prizes and collection of kinboshi—gold stars earned for defeating yokozuna—proved he was a perpetual threat to anyone on the dohyo.

 1981–1996